cableguy99/docs/docs/general/faq.md

 ### Ecosystem

-#### What incentives have partners and dApp developers to build on Tao?
+#### What incentives are available to partners and dApp developers to build on Tao?
 Tao supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
-This means that any smart-contract written in Ethereum protocol can be easily ported to Tao.
+This means that any smart-contract written in Solidity can be easily ported to Tao.

-Any d-App written in Ethereum can be seamlessly ported to Tao, instantly enjoying all Tao advantages: almost zero-transaction fee; 2-second confirmation time; 2'000 TPS and soon 20K-30K TPS once sharding is enabled.
+Any d-App written for Ethereum can be seamlessly ported to Tao, instantly enjoying all of Tao's advantages: almost zero-transaction fees; 2-second confirmation times; 2,000 TPS and soon 20K-30K TPS once sharding is enabled.

 D-app developers also have dedicated technical support from Tao developers.

-Besides the technical aspects, our partners will also benefit from the Tao community support and fundraising opportunities, thanks to Tao very good relationships with well-known investors.
+Besides the technical aspects, our partners will also benefit from Tao community support and fundraising opportunities thanks to Tao’s relationships with well-known investors.

 #### Why should developers build dApps on Tao?
 Developers who have projects which intend to serve the music industry can find a home with an entire community dedicated to their success.
 With solid roots within the music economy building on Tao will let you rise above the noise of other networks and get your project noticed by the people you want to notice it.